pjeby/to-use/README.md

 use.fork(AnotherService).doAthing()
 ```

-In other words, it takes *the same or fewer characters* `to-use` this than you would to `new HelloService()`, and it doesn't break your IDE or TypeScript's type inference and type checking.
+In other words, it takes *the same or fewer characters* `to-use` this than you would need for `new HelloService()`, and it doesn't break your IDE or TypeScript's type inference and type checking.
 It doesn't require you to add parameters everywhere, but still avoids shared global state, and even supports scoped services and other advanced DI scenarios.

 So, even if it's a small project, you probably can (and maybe should!) choose `to-use` this as your next project's configuration system or DI framework.
 It: